-During the 50s, Edouard Kellenberger, director of the new laboratory of "Biophysics", formed a group of researchers to work on the genetics of bacteriophages.
-This group included Werner Arber, who became his first assistant in 1953, and Grete Kellenberger-Gujer, Richard Epstein and Lucien Caro, who all worked on the genetics of the bacteriophage T4.
+In 1953, Edouard Kellenberger became director of the Biophysics Laboratory where he formed a group of researchers to work on the genetics of bacteriophages and develop new methods to observe them with the electron microscope.
+This group included Werner Arber (Hall of Fame ), who became his first assistant in 1953, Grete Kellenberger-Gujer (Tribute ), Janine Séchaud, and Antoinette Ryter, who all worked on the genetics of the bacteriophage T4 and electron miscopscopy.

-In the beginning of the 60s, the group of biologists expanded by the recruitement of Alfred Tissières (from Cambridge, UK) and Pierre-François Spahr (from Harvard), who formed together the Department of Biochemical Genetics in Sciences I. They worked on the biosynthesis of proteins and transcription.
-In 1964, this Department and the Biophysics Department, directed by Edouard Kellenberger, fused together and became the first Institute of Molecular Biology in Switzerland.
-The certificate of specialisation in molecular biology was created at that time.
-Ulrich Laemmli, Bernard Hirt and Dimitri Karamata formed the first class.
+In the beginning of the 60s, the Biophysics Laboratory expanded by the recruitment of Richard Epstein (UCLA), while Alfred Tissières (Hall of Fame , from Harvard) and Pierre-François Spahr (Harvard) joined a new Biochemical Genetics Laboratory, where they worked on the biosynthesis of proteins and transcription.
+In 1963, both laboratories became part of a newly created Institute of Molecular Biology, the first in Switzerland.
+The Institute offered a Certificate of specialization in molecular biology where Ulrich Laemmli (Hall of Fame ), Bernard Hirt, and Dimitri Karamata formed the first class.

-In 1960, Werner Arber became a faculty member in the Department of Biophysics and, starting from 1964, of the new Institute of Molecular Biology, where he stayed until 1970.
-During these six years, he worked on the mechanism by which the bacteria resist infection by bacteriophages.
+Edouard Kellenberger clearly had an eye for talent.
+In 1959, Kellenberger hired Werner Arber, who had just spent a postdoc in the United-States, to become faculty member.
+Arber stayed until 1970 and during these six years, he worked with his assistant Daisy Dussoux on the mechanism by which bacteria resist infection by bacteriophages.
 His research led to the discovery of restriction enzymes, which proved essential for the development of molecular biology.
-For this discovery he was awarded together with Hamilton Smith and Daniel Nathans the Nobel Prize in Physiology and Medicine in 1978 .
+For this discovery he was awarded the Nobel Prize in Physiology and Medicine in 1978 , together with Hamilton Smith and Daniel Nathans.

-In 2003, the Department moved to Sciences III, where it joined the other Departments of the section of Biology.
+In 2003, the Department moved again to a new building, in Sciences III, to join the other Departments of the Section of Biology.